 During their training, the apprentices learn to plan, implement and manage larger IT systems.
 The security, protection and long-term archiving of large amounts of data are increasingly important factors hence the apprentices are taught database technologies and virtualisation.

 Apprentices on the Helpdesk get a slightly different insight into the field by learning about installation and support for both Windows and Mac users.

 Unlike apprentices in other professions, systems engineers are stationed in Zofingen and only spend a maximum of six months on the Helpdesk in Zurich.
 They attend vocational school twice a week in the first two years, then once a week from the third year.
 They can also choose to incorporate the federal vocational diploma into the apprenticeship period.

 Ringier offers talented inquisitive young people the opportunity to gain exciting insights into a variety of fields.

 No matter which department they work in, our interns and working students are part of the team from day one.
 Anyone looking for a hands-on role in which they can contribute ideas and learn something new will feel at home.

 Vacancies for internships and part-time work for students are published under Jobs .

 As part of the NextGen internship programme, Blick offers six-month placements in a variety of editorial offices.

 What does such an internship involve?
 Making coffee and filing documents?
 No!
 Blick interns work on relevant and exciting tasks, are given freedom to conduct their own projects, and have an opportunity to help shape the future of tabloid journalism.

-Applications for internships starting in August 2020 open in April 2020.
+Send your application for internships starting in August 2021.